Length and Content

 Requirements may vary from School to School.
 Check with your advisor or the School Secretary to confirm the process for submission, production and binding of your final draft.
 The final version of the thesis should be submitted to the Chair of the Academic Committee or the School Secretary on or before the announced date prior to graduation.

-Title Page ( page i of your document)
+Title Page ( no page number)

 The maximum number of words for a title is 12 words and “should be typed in upper and lowercase letters, centered between the left and right margins, and positioned in the upper half of the page” (Publication Manual, 2.01).
 Only words that are relevant and serves a particular purpose should be used not only to shorten the title, but also for indexing and compiling purposes.
 Therefore, the articles, a, an, and the, are normally excluded at the beginning of the title.